 2017 | Lexpert’s Rising Stars: Leading Lawyers Under 40—One of Canada’s leading lawyers under 40 |

 A former Fulbright Scholar at Stanford Law School, Tyson has published leading research on the Clean Development Mechanism in the Columbia Journal of Environmental Law and co-authored The Law of Climate Change in Canada, Canada’s leading text on the subject and winner of the Walter Owen Book Prize.
-Tyson has presented extensively on climate change issues, including at the University of Toronto Law School, McGill University Faculty of Law, Osgoode Law School, Stanford Law School and the United Nations Environment Program.
+Tyson has presented extensively on climate change issues, including at the University of Toronto Law School, McGill University Faculty of Law, Osgoode Law School, Stanford Law School, the Lincoln Alexander School of Law and the United Nations Environment Program.
 Tyson is currently Canada’s national rapporteur at Columbia Law School’s Sabin Center for Climate Change Law.

 Tyson is a member of the Environmental Law and International Law Sections of the Ontario Bar Association, as well as the National Environmental, Energy and Resources Law Section of the Canadian Bar Association.